-In 2019 the charity has continued to make considerable strides in achieving its charitable and wider social objectives.
-Having built upon the 23 years' experience of delivering quality services to women the charity continued to provide free enterprise, employment and education advice support services for women who experience social and economic exclusion including one-to-one advice, mentoring, personal development activities, start your own business planning courses and workshops, networking and management programmes, through its trading arm services to women in business are also provided.
+In 2020 the charity has both responded to the issues arising from the COVID 19 pandemic and continued to make considerable strides in achieving its charitable and wider social objectives.
+Having built upon the 24 years' experience of delivering quality services to women the charity continued to provide free enterprise, employment and education advice support services for women who experience social and economic exclusion including one-to-one advice, mentoring, personal development activities, start your own business planning courses and workshops, networking and management programmes, through its trading arm services to women in business are also provided.